 Several years ago, the American College of Physicians recommended that all women over the age of 50 get thyroid testing once or more every 5 years.
-However, because people of all ages can be affected by thyroid disease, testing may take place far sooner than that.
+However, because thyroid disease can affect people of all ages, testing may take place far sooner than that.

 Hypothyroidism is one of the leading concerns related to the thyroid gland.
 This condition is characterized by too little thyroid hormone and symptoms such as lack of energy and weight gain.
 People with a low-functioning thyroid may have problems with depression, as well.